Jagatjeet/find-and-rename-labels-in-gmail/README.md

 - Run the code.
 It may ask you to Authenticate using the Google account for which you want the labels to be renamed
 - Once authenticated, the code will run for some time and the logs can be viewed in the terminal below
 - Once the code finishes running, stats of total labels changed is displayed
-- Check the for the changes by loggin into your Gmail account
+- Check for the changes by logging into your Gmail account